Moonbase-sh/Moonbase-JUCE-App-Demo/README.md

 When added to the .jucer project, the file is compiled as a `Binary Resource`.
 This is the default setting; when added like this, the Moonbase API will automatically find the resource and use it to configure the module.
 ![Projucer Config Image](/Assets/Readme/config.png "Projucer Config Image")
 <br>
-The config file for your project can be obtained from (@Tobi link).
+The config file for your project can be generated per product in your Moonbase admin app, as part of the implementation guide for licensing of the product.
 <br>
 A Moonbase config file is a json formatted document, looking like this:
 ```json